BrightspaceUI/testing/README.md

 If `lang` is set to Arabic (`ar`), the right-to-left option will automatically be enabled.

-> **Note:** it's not recommended to use `language` configuration with visual-diff to solely test the correctness of translations.
+> **Note:** it's not recommended to use `language` configuration with [vdiff](#vdiff-testing) to solely test the correctness of translations.
 The [messageformat-validator](https://github.com/bearfriend/messageformat-validator) is a more efficient way to test translations.

 ### Accessibility Testing with aXe